Instructor note

 Backwards lesson design

-When writing an ENCCS lesson, we take a “reverse” approach to instruction, as described in Wiggins and McTighe’s Understanding by Design, that keeps the focus firmly on learning outcomes.
+When composing new instructional material - lessons - we can take a “reverse” approach to instruction, as described in Wiggins and McTighe’s Understanding by Design, that keeps the focus firmly on learning outcomes.
 The order of preparation in this case becomes

 Deciding what to teach: visual guide